casper9429-kth/robotics_project/README.md

 Replace \<project adress\> with the project adress you find by clicking the green button on the main project page with '\<\> Code' written on it and choose https (or ssh if you know what you are doing).

+When trying to clone with https, you will need to login.
+Github does not accept anymore the classic authentication, you need to use a token instead of your password.
+To generate a new token : profile > settings > developper settings > token(classic) > generate new token (classic).
+Then name it, select an expiration date and the authorizations you want and click on generate.
+Save that token somewhere, you won't be able to see it again.
+An anternative is to use ssh instead of https.

 ### Install dependencies
 After you have cloned the repo to your computer, install all the missing dependencies: